Catholic Schoolhouse Tour 2: Week 20

 - Tape your four walls together to form a square from the top.

-- Slide the turrets over the corners of your wall-square.
+- Slide the turrets over the corners of your wall square.

 - Ta-da!
-Paper castle, perfect for army men, peg dolls, doll house dolls etc.
+Paper castle, perfect for army men, peg dolls, doll house dolls, etc.

-.
-(This is an affiliate link) I love the illustrations, but even better than those is the story!
+- See if your library has this one, or get yourself a copy on Amazon: Leif the Lucky.
+(This is an affiliate link) I love the illustrations, but even better than them is the story!
 Your students will enjoy hearing about Leif The Lucky’s adventures in this picture book!

-- Read about Vikings and their history.
+- Read about the Vikings and their history.

 Geography